 Creosote Pilings in the Snohomish River Estuary

 Multiple agencies have jurisdictions within the Snohomish River estuary.
-Because of the complex nature of this area, the MRC convened a stakeholder committee consisting of representatives from the Washington State Department of Natural Resources (WDNR), Snohomish County, Tulalip Tribes, City of Everett, Port of Everett, and City of Marysville.
-The MRC’s objective was to create a shared understanding of the numbers and distribution of pilings in the Snohomish River estuary and identify those pilings determined to be high priority for removal.
+Because of the complex nature of this area, the MRC convened a stakeholder committee consisting of representatives from the Washington State Department of Natural Resources (DNR), Snohomish County, Tulalip Tribes, City of Everett, Port of Everett, and City of Marysville.
+The MRC’s objective was to create a shared understanding of the quantity and distribution of pilings in the Snohomish River estuary and identify those pilings determined to be high priority for removal.
 Ultimately, the goal of this information gathering and analysis process is to enable the appropriate agency to address pilings within their own jurisdiction.

 Click here to learn about the Washington Department of Natural Resources' Creosote Removal Program.

 Port Gardner holds claim to the largest osprey nesting colony on the west coast, many of which nest on the creosote pilings in the bay.
 With the cooperation of the Washington Department of Natural Resources and Pilchuck Audubon Society, the Snohomish County MRC facilitated the installation of five new steel pilings and nest boxes between January 26 and January 30, 2009 to replace those removed during ongoing creosote piling removal efforts.
 An educational sign was placed at an overlook at Legion Park in Everett detailing the project.